ec1oud/devcron/README.md

 routers have available.
 (Why does OpenWRT not include a small compiler, like tcc?)

 An Olimex [RT5350F EVB](https://www.olimex.com/Products/OLinuXino/RT5350F/RT5350F-OLinuXino-EVB/)
-is a nice board for this purpose: it has 32MB of memory (so, enough to handle some light scripting), two relays which can be directly controlled via Linux GPIO, USB (perhaps for an interface to a one-wire network, X10 or some such), dual ethernet, WiFi, and a low price.
-It could be used directly as a thermostat, pool pump controller or the like, as well as the central node of a home automation or security system.
+is a nice board for this purpose: it has 32MB of memory (so, more than enough to handle some light scripting), two relays which can be directly controlled via Linux GPIO, USB (perhaps for an interface to a one-wire network, X10 or some such), dual ethernet, WiFi, and a low price.
+It could be used directly as a thermostat, pool pump controller or the like, as well as the central node of a home automation or security system, and even act as a WiFi range extender at the same time.